 We came for the Peaks of Otter consists of many trails.
 However, two of the toughest mountains are also the most well-known: Flat Top and Sharp Top.
 We had grand desires to hike both in one day, making it a little under ten miles, but (cut to the end of story) after a pretty good climb up Flat Top, we were worn out, breathing heavy, and ready to relax our legs.
 Therefore, here is a breakdown of Flat Top Mountain:

-- Six-point-two miles
+- Six-point-seven miles

 - 1,540-foot elevation gain